Red Sea crisis: Which UK ships have been deployed to the area?

 The Government is considering striking land targets in Yemen in a bid to stop attacks by Iranian-backed Houthi rebels on ships.

-The Government is considering strikes on targets in Yemen in a bid to stop attacks by Iranian-backed Houthi rebels on ships in the Red Sea.
+The US and UK have bombed targets in Yemen in a bid to stop attacks by Iranian-backed Houthi rebels on ships in the Red Sea.

-Prime Minister Rishi Sunak held an emergency cabinet meeting on Thursday night as the situation appeared to escalate.
+The rebels have carried out 27 attacks involving dozens of drones and missiles since November 19.

 A British warship joined three US ships and a French vessel last month in a bid to protect the ships in narrow strip of water between Yemen and east Africa, which is a key trade route, but the attacks have continued.